San Diego Sexual Harassment Lawyer

 Sexual assault attorney Jessica Pride outlines what to do after you’ve been assaulted in the video below:

-The first step is to find a place where you are physically safe, and reach out for support, whether from a friend, parent, or partner.
+The first step is to find a place where you are physically safe and reach out for support, whether from a friend, parent, or partner.
 The next steps include:

-• Protect all physical evidence: Avoid showering, tampering with your clothing, using the restroom, showering or drinking water.
+• Protect all physical evidence: Avoid showering, tampering with your clothing, using the restroom, or drinking water.

 • Seek medical care: If you’ve been raped or there has been any penetration of your body, go to a hospital and request a S.A.R.T.
 (Sexual Assault Response Team) exam.